calculix/Cubit-CalculiX/README.md

   - Specific Heat
   - Tension Only
 - Materiallibrary
-  - easy to use library: materials can be created, modified and deleted and imported from cubit, exported into cubit
+  - easy to use library: materials can be created, modified and deleted, imported from cubit and exported into cubit
   - already contains some default materials
 - Sections
   - Solid